-- 1D structures that are in parallel (ie. they have the same upstream and downstream nodes) are automatically grouped together and treated as a single structure for this output.
+- 1D structures that are in parallel (i.e. two structures that link to the same upstream and downstream nodes) are automatically grouped together and treated as a single structure for this output.
 The ID assigned to the group is the structure with the lowest bed elevation.
-Note that the directions of the digitised channels is important, that is, to form a group all channels must be digitised in the same direction. - For 1D structures that have no parallel 1D structure channel, these are also included in the output so as to provide a complete set of results for all 1D structures. - The flow split between below and above deck is based on all structures except weirs contributing to the below deck flow, and weirs to the above deck flow.
+Note that the directions of the digitised channels is important, that is, to form a group all channels must be digitised in the same direction. - For 1D structures that have no parallel 1D structures, these are also included in the output so as to provide a complete set of results for all 1D structures. - The flow split between below and above deck is based on the structure geometry, except weirs contributing to the below deck flow and/or above deck flow, depending on the configuration.